What is Qualified Admissions?

 Over 70% of Hayden seniors have taken one or more dual credit college classes… increasing academic rigor and ACT scores.
 Completing college credit while in high school helps students save both time and money.

 Dual credit teacher-led college courses offered at Hayden:

 - College Composition

 - A/P Chemistry

 0%of seniors graduate with college credit

-See Online Courses under the Academics section of the website for additional dual credit college opportunities.
+See Student Life under the Students section of the website for additional dual credit college opportunities.